JoshuaRL/MiniRAG-Enhanced/README.md

 LightRAG provides Ollama-compatible interfaces, aiming to emulate LightRAG as an Ollama chat model.
 This allows AI chat frontends supporting Ollama, such as Open WebUI, to access LightRAG easily.

-Connect Open WebUI to LightRAG
+###Connect Open WebUI to MiniRAG Enhanced
-After starting the lightrag-server, you can add an Ollama-type connection in the Open WebUI admin panel.
+After starting the MiniRAG Enhanced-server, you can add an Ollama-type connection in the Open WebUI admin panel.
 And then a model named lightrag:latest will appear in Open WebUI's model management interface.
-Users can then send queries to LightRAG through the chat interface.
-You should install LightRAG as a service for this use case.
+Users can then send queries to MiniRAG Enhanced through the chat interface.

 Open WebUI uses an LLM to do the session title and session keyword generation task.
 So the Ollama chat completion API detects and forwards OpenWebUI session-related requests directly to the underlying LLM.
-See the
-LightRAG Server documentation

- for more information, as well as other runtime variables to be added to the .env file.
+See the [LightRAG Server](https://github.com/JoshuaRL/LightRAG/tree/main/lightrag/api) documentation for more information, as well as other runtime variables to be added to the .env file.

 ###Credits
 MiniRAG Enhanced builds upon these excellent open-source projects:

-[LightRAG](https://github.com/HKUDS/LightRAG) - Lightweight RAG with extensive features

-[MiniRAG](https://github.com/HKUDS/MiniRAG)- Compact RAG for small LLMs

-[Ollama](https://github.com/ollama/ollama) - Run large language models locally

-[PostgreSQL](https://github.com/postgres/postgres) - Advanced open source relational database

-[Neo4j](https://github.com/neo4j/neo4j) - Graph database platform
+[LightRAG](https://github.com/HKUDS/LightRAG) - Lightweight RAG with extensive features [MiniRAG](https://github.com/HKUDS/MiniRAG)- Compact RAG for small LLMs [Ollama](https://github.com/ollama/ollama) - Run large language models locally [PostgreSQL](https://github.com/postgres/postgres) - Advanced open source relational database [Neo4j](https://github.com/neo4j/neo4j) - Graph database platform

 ###License